-- Any hypotension increases mortality in patients with traumatic brain injury.
-Normal Saline should be initiated to maintain SBP ≥ 90mmHg at all times but can be withheld if the blood pressure is normal. - A head-elevated position at about 30 degrees reduces intra-cranial pressure and improves respiratory status.
+- A head-elevated position at about 30 degrees reduces intra-cranial pressure and improves respiratory status.
 Patients in a cervical collar may have their head elevated if there is no concern for thoracic or lumbar spine injury.
 Reverse Trendelenburg is another option for patients that cannot be seated.
-Patients who are hypotensive should be maintained supine unless airway compromise requires repositioning. - 13 Open femur fracture is not a contraindication to apply the traction splint.
+Patients who are hypotensive should be maintained supine unless airway compromise requires repositioning. - Open femur fracture is not a contraindication to apply the traction splint.
 If the bone is protruding and there is gross contamination, wash with saline prior to applying the splint. - If the amputated part is available, similar care should be taken to rinse off any gross debris, wrap the part with saline-moistened sterile gauze, seal in plastic and place indirectly on ice after wrapping; do not submerge in water or place directly on ice.
 Transport the amputated part with the patient and leave it with hospital staff.